Faculty and Student Success

 -

-Through the Early Academic Alert System (EAAS), faculty can submit an Alert that automatically notifies a student's academic advisor.
-Alerts can be submitted for students that may not be on a successful track in the course.
-Common reasons may be due to poor exam grades, missing assignments, or a lack or decrease in class attendance.
-The Alert System allows faculty to submit comments to the advisor, after which the advisor will contact the student.
+Faculty use the MyNest Alert System to submit an alert that automatically notifies a student's academic advisor.
+Alerts can be submitted for students who may not be successful due to poor grades, missing assignments, or decreasing class attendance.
+Faculty can also submit comments for the advisor, who will reach out to the student.

-For questions about using EAAS or submitting Midterm Grades, please contact the Success Advocacy team at successadvocacy@unf.edu.
+For questions about submitting Alerts or Midterm Grades, please contact the Success Advocacy team at successadvocacy@unf.edu.

 -